-1. Death while retired on a Service Pension:

-Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly pension benefit equal to 60% of your total monthly pension benefit at the time of your death with a 3% COLA cap.

-2. Death while retired on a Service-Connected Disability Pension:
+- Death while retired on a Service Pension: Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives the same monthly pension benefit you would have received up to a maximum of 55% of your Normal Pension Base. - 2.
+Death while retired on a Service-Connected Disability Pension: Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly pension benefit equal to 50% of your Normal Pension Base, or 55% if you completed at least 25 years of service.

-Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly pension benefit equal to 60% of your total monthly disability pension benefit at the time of your death; or
+3. Death while retired on a Nonservice-Connected Disability Pension: Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives monthly pension benefit equal to 40% of the Nonservice-Connected Pension Base as of the effective date of your retirement.
+(See definition of Nonservice-Connected Pension Base on Page 10)

-If you die within three years of the effective date of your service-connected disability pension and your death is due to service-connected causes, your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly pension benefit equal to 75% of your Final Average Salary, plus any COLAs applied since your retirement.

-A 3% COLA cap is applied to either pension benefit.

-3. Death while retired on a Nonservice-Connected Disability Pension:

-Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner receives a monthly pension benefit equal to 60% of your total monthly disability pension at the time of your death with a 3% COLA cap.
+Your Qualified Surviving Spouse or Qualified Surviving Domestic Partner will also retain all the cost of living percentage increases (not the dollar amounts) that accrued while you were receiving a pension.